 I have recently married and started using a diaphragm.
 I practiced a few times inserting it in the Dr.'s office and before using it "for real," but I am never quite sure I'm doing it right (we've been using it about a week).
 I follow the instructions and it is definitely lying flat over my cervix and behind the pubic bone, but it seems to wrinkle and slide around.
 It also makes me feel like I need to urinate all the time.
 In addition, it unrolls before I get it all the way in, and I wind up COVERED in spermicide (it's also a very weird feeling).
 I'm worried that it won't be effective.
 Should I be re-fitted?
 I have read that starting sexual activity can change the cervix (I was celibate about 7 years before marrying).
 Sometimes, we just give up and use a condom instead, but I don't like that.
 Any help?

 Since you are a new diaphragm user, the difficulties and discomfort you've experienced so far could be related to your inexperience with this contraceptive option.
 Insertion gets easier with practice.
-Diaphragms come in an array of shapes (coil, flat, arc-like) and sizes, ranging from 50 - 105 mm (about 2 - 4 inches) in diameter.
+Diaphragms come in an array of shapes (coil, flat, arc-like) and sizes, ranging from 50 to 105 mm (about two to four inches) in diameter.
 Some women find that using the kind of diaphragm that has two hinges and bending it into the shape of an arc is easier to place into the vagina.
 This prevents it from springing open before it's firmly in place in your vagina and popped open again, covering the cervix completely.
 Once inside, a woman should not be able to feel a diaphragm.

 It's also common for diaphragms to seem less comfy, even after years of tried and true use.
 Instances when you definitely need to go in for a refitting include:

-- weight change of more than 10 pounds
+- Weight change of more than ten pounds

 Another common cause of discomfort is a change in the shape of a woman's cervix.
 Beginning intercourse, whether for the first time or after a long abstinence, is one of the most common reasons for this change, though hormonal modifications can also trigger some cervical shape shifting.

-Finally, if after re-fitting and practice you still don't' feel secure using a diaphragm, then you may switch to another method of birth control.
-Your gynecologist or women's health care provider can discuss other contraceptive options with you and/or your husband.Alice!
+Finally, if after re-fitting and practice you still don't feel secure using a diaphragm, then you may switch to another method of birth control.
+Your gynecologist or health care provider can discuss other contraceptive options with you and your husband.Alice!